isildakli/TCZiraatbankAutomation-web-test/README.md

 - [Java] - Language
 - [Selenium] - open-source testing tool
-- [TestNg] - Test framework for java
+- [JUnit] - Test framework for java
 - [cucumber] - It is for BDD approach

 **Always testing!! :)**